pji/thurible/docs/source/panels.rst

     *   KEY_PGUP: Scroll one page up in the content.
     *   KEY_UP: Scroll one line up in the content.

+    For more information on active keys, see :ref:`active`.

     :return: None.
     :rtype: NoneType